List of Mermaid Melody Pichi Pichi Pitch characters: Winged antagonists

 Lanhua calls herself "the wings of desire and contentment".
 Michel's butterfly-like servant.
 She can divide into a dozen smaller versions of herself.
-This is parody of Twelve Girls Band.
-In the manga, they cling Lucia while the leader is singing, while in the anime, their song make the listeners dance forcedly.
+In the manga, they cling Lucia while the leader is singing; in the anime, their song make the listeners dance forcedly.
 She is called Ranfa and Lang Fa in some merchandise, but the English translators for the manga decided to follow the Mandarin Chinese pronunciation of her name.
-In her real form, she has purple hair and red eyes, in her human disguise form, her eyes are brown and her hair color is the same.
+In her real form, she has purple hair and red eyes; in her human disguise form, her eyes are brown and her hair color is a darker tone of purple.